km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit0/writeup.md.md

-Linux: The Linux operating system is what allows us to use a bash script to solve Bandit and all other OverTheWire wargames.
+**Linux**: The Linux operating system is what allows us to use a bash script to solve Bandit and all other OverTheWire wargames.
 I would heavily advise against uninstalling Windows to install Linux, but you could also choose to dual-boot, although I still don't recommend doing this until you have a good grasp of what you can do with Linux.
 You may find the tutorials confusing; if you do, you probably don't have enough experience and should just stick to one of the other methods.